AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module14/ex1.md

 ![Decision Rule](./images/activity.png)

-In the next exercise, you'll configure your own offers and activity.
+In the next exercise, you'll configure your own offers and decision.

 Next Step: [14.2 Configure your Offers and Decision](./ex2.md)